 This post originally appeared on Symfony Station.

-Welcome to this week's Symfony Station Communique.
+Welcome to this week's extensive Symfony Station Communiqué.
 It's your weekly review of the most valuable and essential news in the Symfony and PHP development communities.
-This week it's extensive again, so take your time and enjoy its most valuable items.
+Take your time and enjoy the items most valuable for you.

-Thanks to Javier Eguiluz and Symfony for sharing our last communique in their Week of Symfony.
+Thanks to Javier Eguiluz and Symfony for sharing our last communiqué and newest article in their Week of Symfony.

 As always, we will start with the official news from Symfony.